antonpavlov/behavioral-cloning/README.md

 Behavioral Cloning Project - Udacity Self-Driving Car Engineer Nanodegree.

 ## Description ##
-This project is a part of Udacity's Self Driving Car Nanodegree.
+This project is a part of the Udacity's Self Driving Car Nanodegree.
 The main focus is to develop a deep neural network capable to drive a vehicle on a simulated track.
 The input data is generated from human behavior using the same simulator.

 ## Deliverables ##